RVel37/NF-MEI/README.md

 # Data locations

 IGSR (international genome sample resource) - provides open data from range of sources including 1KGP.

 https://www.internationalgenome.org/data

 https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/

 Readme for 1kgp phase 3 alignment pipeline (bwamem > samtools > gatk3 > cramtool)
 https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/README.1000genomes.GRCh38DH.alignment

 https://www.ncbi.nlm.nih.gov/dbvar/studies/nstd144/download/

 ----------------------------------
 # TEST DATA - FROM SCRAMBLE
 We are using scramble's `test.bam` and `test.bam.bai` files as test runs (to configure pipeline) for several reasons:

-Small and Fast: files cover small region (chr3:70,000,000-71,000,000), so they run quickly and are easy to handle.
+- Small and fast: files cover small region (chr3:70,000,000-71,000,000), so they run quickly and are easy to handle.
-Reproducible: They are distributed with the tool, so anyone can use the same data for comparison or debugging.
+- Reproducible: They are distributed with the tool, so anyone can use the same data for comparison or debugging.
-Known Output: Expected outputs are well-documented (see README.md), making it easy to check if pipeline and other MEI tools are working as expected.
+- Known output: Expected outputs are well-documented, making it easy to check if pipeline/other MEI tools are working as expected.

 Limitations:
 Test files are fine for basic benchmarking/testing pipeline, but won't represent real-world dataset size and complexity.
-For final benchmarking will also include larger and more diverse BAMs.
+For final benchmarking will use the HG002 data + internal BAMs from NHS.

 # reference genome